yunks128/unity-project-management/standards-compliance/README.md

 * `requests` module

 Setup:
-- Generate a GitHub personal access token and replace the string `TOKEN_GOES_HERE` with the value of your token
+- Generate a GitHub personal access token and replace the string `TOKEN_GOES_HERE` with the value of your token.
+NOTE: make sure the "repo" group permission is enabled for your token within GitHub.com's personal access token setup.

 To generate a fresh leaderboard markdown table (printed to `stdout`), run the following command: